 All students need a healthy food plan.
 GALS will offer a nutritious breakfast and hot lunch every day through DPS.
 These meals are available to all students; breakfast is free to all students, and lunch comes with a cost.
-Students who qualify for free or reduced meals will have that option available at GALS, and forms are available through the office at the beginning of the school year.
+Students who qualify for free or reduced meals will have that option available at GALS, and forms are available through the office at the beginning of the school year, and online through DPS registration.
 Please make sure that if arrangements for your student to eat at GALS have not been made, you send them with plenty of healthy and nourishing food to eat.
 Parents/guardians will be responsible for paying for lunch if adequate food from home is not sent.
+If you need support in this area, please call or email the front office.